falkhevichiosif/picoinproject/docs/regulation_en.md

 ## 1.7.
 Scope of the Regulation

-This Regulation defines the fundamental provisions, principles, and structure of the Project and applies to all its sections unless otherwise specified.
+This Regulation defines the fundamental operating principles of the PICoin Project and applies to all its sections unless otherwise specified.

 ## 1.8.
 Project Language